“The collection is autobiographical in the way it is associated with my life. If I buy an Andreas Gursky, it will be of a Berlin scene.”

 Christina: They just wanted to first see if something would actually happen.
 It has had several owners promising to turn it into hotels, etc. and we were the first to actually do something.
 We just received €3 million in funding from the federal government last week for the outhouses.

 Christina: Thank you, until now we had received €2 million for the main house, roughly 41%—a fight over many years.
-We have a lot of support from the CDU although they’re a little horrified by the east German symbols on the wall—a lot of bad things happened under those banners!
+We have a lot of support from the Christian Democratic Union of Germany although they’re a little horrified by the East German symbols on the wall—a lot of bad things happened under those banners!

 What type of banners?

-Christina: Graffiti banners, such as Walter Ulbricht’s “Denken ist die erste Bürgerpflicht”.
-It was also a DDR school, so there are hammers and sickles and various propaganda slogans.
+Christina: Graffiti banners, such as Walter Ulbricht’s (East German head of state) “Denken ist die erste Bürgerpflicht” (Thinking is the first civic duty).
+It was also a GDR school, so there are hammers and sickles and various propaganda slogans.

 And Mecklenburg Vorpommern, it’s quite a deprived area?
 To get this renovated must have been quite a labor of love?